 PROVIDER shall participate when possible (as a member of the committee or audience) in the following S-SV committees and any others determined by AGENCY:

-- 1. Placer County Emergency Medical Care Committee - 2.
-S-SV EMS Agency Medical Care Committee.
+- a) Nevada County Emergency Medical Care Committee - b) S-SV EMS Agency Medical Care Committee.

 N. Records